Frazz by Jef Mallett for August 10, 2019

 7. Strega

-P51Strega about 5 years ago
+P51Strega over 5 years ago

 I was planning a trip to the Glacier National Park in the US to see the glaciers.
 After researching it, I found it’s no longer a great spot for exploring glaciers (from over 125 glaciers when I was a kid to only a few dozen rapidly shrinking ones now).
 I will need to consider Scandinavia, Canada, or Argentina for up-close glacial encounters.